 During compaction, heavy machineries, such as compactors or rollers, applies repeated impacts or vibrations to the soil, which rearranges its particles and removes air voids.
 This compaction process increases the soil density and decreases its porosity, making it more stable and less susceptible to settlement or deformation.

-What Is Consolidation?
+What Is Consolidation in Soil?

 Consolidation, on the other hand, refers to the gradual process of soil settlement that occurs due to the expulsion of water from the soil mass under sustained load.
 When a load is applied to a saturated or partially saturated soil, the water in the soil’s pores is squeezed out, and the soil particles come closer together.
 This process continues until the excess pore water is fully dissipated, and the soil reaches a state of equilibrium.